anonymousbitcoin/anon/doc/zmq.md

 providing various message-oriented semantics such as publish/subcribe, request/reply, and push/pull.

-The BTCP daemon can be configured to act as a trusted "border router", implementing the anon/zcash wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and
+The ANON daemon can be configured to act as a trusted "border router", implementing the anon/zcash wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and